Incubator (egg)

 An incubator is a device simulating avian incubation by keeping eggs warm at a particular temperature range and in the correct humidity with a turning mechanism to hatch them.

 The common names of the incubator in other terms include breeding / hatching machines or hatchers, setters, and egg breeding / equipment.

+There are several important factors to consider when using an incubator, the most critical being its ability to maintain steady and consistent temperature throughout the entire incubation period.
+Before use, the incubator should be checked thoroughly, carefully prepared and operated according to the instructions from the manufacturer.